A Review of New Ergo Fly Tying Tools from Loon Outdoors

-Sure these new tools all match nicely and look damn cool, but the color is helpful, too.
-The bright-yellow handles make them much easier to locate should they get lost on a cluttered desk or in storage.
+The bright-yellow handles make these much easier to locate should they get lost on a cluttered desk or in storage.
 If desired, the center opening of the ergonomic grips also allows them to be hung up easily.

 Interested in Loon Tools and Accessories?